voxpupuli/puppet-redis/README.md

 When managing the repo, it either needs [puppetlabs/apt](https://forge.puppet.com/puppetlabs/apt) or [puppet/epel](https://forge.puppet.com/puppet/epel).

+For administration of sysctl it depends on [herculesteam/augeasproviders_sysctl](https://forge.puppet.com/herculesteam/augeasproviders_sysctl).

 ## `redis::get()` function

 This function is used to get data from redis.